Practicing Piping

 Now, you try it!
 This process' /challenge/pwn must be piped into /challenge/college, but you'll need to intercept the data to see what pwn needs from you!

-Okay, so you can duplicate data to two files with tee:
+You can duplicate data to two files with tee:

 hacker@dojo:~$ echo HACK | tee THE > PLANET